 Building public support for these kinds of infrastructure projects requires public debate and support.
 Despite this, Boris Johnson has consistently and knowingly misled Londoners on both the costs and benefits of the Garden Bridge.
 There may well be a place for the project on the Thames but deception will never provide a lasting foundation.
 With every new revelation about the Garden Bridge the case is weakening further – its time for Boris to be straight about the real price of this ‘gift’ and ask whether Londoners think it is worth it.

 John Biggs is the Labour London Assembly member for City and EastLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.